koheiw/seededlda/README.md

 ##   - water, wind, sand, forest, mountain, desert, animal, human
 ```

+Many of the top terms of seeded-LDA models are seed words but other
+topic words are also identified.

 ``` r
 set.seed(1234)
 slda <- textmodel_seededlda(dfmt, dict, residual = FALSE)